voltade/vomeet/services/vomeet-bot/README.md

-## Vexa Bot — Platform‑agnostic Meeting Bot
+## Vomeet Bot — Platform‑agnostic Meeting Bot

 This document describes the system design and implementation of the platform‑agnostic meeting bot used to join and transcribe calls across providers (Microsoft Teams, Google Meet, etc.).
 It reflects the current architecture after the refactor to unify orchestration and reduce duplication.